Alan4247748/friendly-potato/docs/Tech Writing/The Hackers Hack.md

 **Capability Evoultion**

-Pegasus initially employed a combination of three separate vulnerabilities in iOS, collectively termed **"Trident."** This chain of vulnerabilities allowed the attacker to jailbreak the device and install the spyware.
+Pegasus initially employed a combination of three separate iOS processes, collectively termed **"Trident."** This chain of vulnerabilities allowed the attacker to jailbreak the device and install the spyware.
 Pegasus has evolved to the point where it no longer needs any direct interaction from the targeted user, to deploy its spyware.

 This magical technique is called a **Zero Click Exploit.** Technically speaking I have no idea how the Israeli company NSO Group, can pull off executing this attack vector.

 However,

-- In 2019, sucessful zero-click attacks via WhatsApp where the attackers call a target's phone, and even if the call was not answered, spyware was installed.
+- In 2019, there were successful zero-click attacks through WhatsApp.
+Attackers could call a target's phone, and even if the call went unanswered, spyware would still be installed.

-- In 2021, iphone users reported compromised devices, **Pegasus** evolved to hacking your phone by knowing your `phone number.`
+- In 2021, iPhone users began reporting compromised devices.
+Pegasus had advanced its capabilities, now able to hack phones merely by knowing the target's `phone number.`

 > **When the NSO Group // their customers wants to access your device they can.**